Fidelity® Wealth Services

 A Message from the Investment Management Team at Strategic Advisers LLC

-By Brian Enyeart, CFA®,* President, Strategic Advisers LLC - Fourth Quarter 2019
+By Brian Enyeart, CFA®,* President, Strategic Advisers LLC - First Quarter 2020

 A defensive approach to investing:

 Seeks to deliver less significant losses during down-markets in exchange for limited gains in up-markets compared to a total return approach.

 - The U.S. response to the swift and deadly spread of the virus required Americans to suspend activities

 - With spending on goods and services dropping, many companies are being forced to lay off workers

 - While the path of the virus is unknown, historically markets have eventually stabilized and recovered from recessions